learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 <div style="text-align: justify"> According to analysis above, default and the number of major derogatory report has a positive correlation.
 People are more likely to default along with the increasing number of major derogatory report.
 Thus, once customer has the first major derogatory report, the bank should re-evaluate the customer to determine whether suspend or terminate his her credit card service. </div>

+## MINORDRG

-## MINORDRG: Number of minor derogatory reports (loan payments that are less than 60 days overdue)
+MINORDRG: Number of minor derogatory reports (loan payments that are less than 60 days overdue)

 ```python
 truncatedData['MINORDRG'].value_counts()